John Speed: The Theatre of the Empire of Great Britaine

 Speed is admired also for his detailed plans of principal British towns, several of which are the earliest-known depictions of those places and provide valuable topographical insights.
 Most, but not all, of the county maps have town plans inset; those showing a Scale of Passes (i.e., Paces, reckoned at five feet imperial) were surveyed by Speed himself.
 On the back of the maps a text in English appears, describing the areas shown: a rare 1616 edition of the British maps has the text in Latin, in a translation by Philemon Holland, thought to have been produced for the Continental market.
 His maps of English and Welsh counties were often bordered with costumed figures ranging from nobility to country folk.
 Speed drew historical maps as well as those depicting present times, showing (for instance) invasions of England and Ireland, or the Anglo-Saxon Heptarchy, a subject previously attempted (probably by Laurence Nowell) for William Lambarde's Archaionomia published in 1568.

 The "Gardner copies" in the Cambridge University Library are a collection of proof impressions from the engraved copper plates, taken during the process of checking the detail before the publication of 1611.
-In describing his intentions Speed admitted the possibility of errors despite his best endeavours:"my purpose... in this Island (besides other things) is to shew the situation of every Citie and Shire-town only...
-The Shires divisions into Lathes, Hundreds, Wapentakes and Cantreds, according to their ratable and accustomed manner, I have separated, and under the same title that the record beareth, in their due places distinguished: wherein by help of the tables annexed, any Citie, Towne, Borough, Hamlet, or Place of Note may readily be found, and whereby safely may be affirmed, that there is not any one Kingdome in the World so exactly described, as is this our Island of Great Britaine...
-In shewing these things, I have chiefly sought to give satisfaction to all, without offence to any..."
+In describing his intentions Speed admitted the possibility of errors despite his best endeavours: